Services

 No hooks are executed on the geocoder service for now.

-This service aims at storing the definition of the available map layers or map view contexts (extent and active layers).
+This service aims at storing the definition of available:

 TIP